-3. Procedures for processing major amendments
+5. Procedures for processing major amendments

-3.1 Under the PD Act, when the WAPC resolves to proceed with an amendment to a region scheme, it will also decide
+Under the P&D Act, when the WAPC resolves to proceed with an amendment to a region scheme, it will also decide if the amendment constitutes a substantial alteration to the scheme.
+In such a case, following referral to the Environmental Protection Authority (EPA), it will recommend to the Minister for Planning that consent to advertise for public submissions be sought.
+Referral to the Swan Valley Planning Committee may also be required for amendments to the Metropolitan Region Scheme (section 40).

-- if the amendment constitutes a substantial alteration to the scheme.
-In such a case, following referral to the Environmental Protection Authority (EPA), it will recommend to the Minister that consent to advertise for public submissions be sought.
-Referral to the Swan Valley Planning Committee may also be required for amendments to the Metropolitan Region Scheme (section 40). - 3.2 If the WAPC resolves to initiate an amendment to a region scheme, it is required to be referred to the EPA for a decision as to whether an environmental assessment is required before the public advertising period referred to in paragraph 3.1.
-If the EPA decides to assess the amendment under section 48A Environmental Protection Act 1986 then an environmental review is required.
+If the WAPC resolves to initiate an amendment to a region scheme, it is required to be referred to the EPA for a decision as to whether an environmental assessment is required before the public advertising period referred to above.
+If the EPA decides to assess the amendment under section 48A of the Environmental Protection Act 1986 then an environmental review is required.
 Submissions on environmental aspects of the scheme are referred to the EPA which reports to the Minister for the Environment.
 Any appeals on the EPA report are determined and environmental conditions set by the Minister for the Environment after having reached agreement with the Minister for Planning.
-The environmental conditions are then incorporated as provisions in the region scheme and are binding on the WAPC. - 3.3 If the Minister consents to public submissions being sought, the amendment including a statement as to its purpose, objectives and any other relevant information is advertised for a minimum period of not less than three months, during which any person may lodge submissions.
-Affected landowners are notified in writing by the WAPC. - 3.4 All submissions are considered by the WAPC and persons making the submissions are given the opportunity of being heard by a either the WAPC or a sub-committee of the WAPC established for the purpose of hearing submissions. - 3.5 A report is prepared on all submissions and sent to the Minister for Planning with the WAPC's recommendations on those submissions and a final recommendation as to whether the amendment should proceed, proceed with modification or not proceed.
-If the Minister agrees to a
+The environmental conditions are then incorporated as provisions in the region scheme and are binding on the WAPC.

+If the Minister for Planning consents to public submissions being sought, the amendment including a statement as to its purpose, objectives and any other relevant information is advertised for a minimum period of not less than three months, during which any person may lodge submissions.
+Affected landowners are notified in writing by the WAPC.

+All submissions are considered by the WAPC and persons making the submissions are given the opportunity of being heard by either the WAPC or a sub-committee of the WAPC established for the purpose of hearing submissions.

-- modified amendment but considers the modification recommended by the WAPC is significant, the amendment as modified may be required to be re-advertised so that further submissions can be made. - 3.6 If no significant modifications are made requiring re-advertising, the amendment is forwarded for the Governor's approval and notice of approval published in the Government Gazette. - 3.7 The amendment must be laid before both Houses of Parliament within six sitting days of the date of gazettal and becomes effective after the 12th sitting day if neither House passes a resolution to disallow the amendment.
+A report is prepared on all submissions and sent to the Minister for Planning with the WAPC's recommendations on those submissions and a final recommendation as to whether the amendment should proceed, proceed with modification or not proceed.
+If the Minister for Planning agrees to a modified amendment but considers the modification recommended by the WAPC is significant, the amendment as modified may be required to be re-advertised so that further submissions can be made.

+If no significant modifications are made requiring re-advertising, the amendment is forwarded for the Governor's approval and notice of approval published in the Government Gazette.

+The amendment must be laid before both Houses of Parliament within six sitting days of the date of gazettal and becomes effective after the 12th sitting day if neither House passes a resolution to disallow the amendment.

-4. Procedures for processing minor amendments
+6. Procedures for processing minor amendments